 August Hyde is the president of SME zine club.
 He is a transgender artist and musician who has been making zines since 2015.
 Find August on instagram @auggiehenry, @smezineclub, and email can be sent to email@example.com.

 1 PM – 2 PM

 The program will introduce the creation of zines to Spanish speakers.
 Students will blend Spanish writing to create a class zine.

-Born in Peru, raised in the Nevada desert and now living in the “Paris of the Plains.”
+Isidoro Leon was born in Peru, raised in the Nevada desert, and is now living in the “Paris of the Plains.”

 2 PM – 3 PM

 Gender Identity and Labels: How Do I fit in the World

 with Johnnie Gale

 This presentation will come from an Elder Queer, Johnnie, who survived the Plague (HIV/AIDS) and lived to be able to reach hands out to the younger generation.
 He will explore Gender Identity and labels from a Historical and practical point of view, while sharing a little personal history, the larger queer history (from his perspective but also well researched), and the labels we used to identify ourselves.
 There will be exploration on how a person can fit into one or more of the labels or reject them completely.
 This presentation strives to be inclusive and interact with the audience during the discussion.

 Johnnie is a non-op transmasculine gender queer human living in Topeka, KS with their spouse and family.
 He creates zines and videos, shoots nature photography, and likes to color and draw.
 He is also an accomplished Vegan Chef.
 Find Johnnie on instagram @johnnagale and on the web: http://artisticnomads.com